Frequently Asked Questions

 This is my first time away from home for the High Holy Days.
 What are my options?

 Each holiday will be a great experience for you as Hillel provides meals, services, and the opportunity to celebrate with an active community.
 Student-led Reform and Conservative services are held on campus, and area congregations open their doors to members of the Orthodox community.
 More than 1,000 students attend High Holy Day services and meals.
 Furthermore, if you want to host your own Rosh Hashanah meal, Hillel offers a Do Your Own Rosh Hashanah package that allows students to celebrate their own way.
 Hillel provides enough apples and honey for 10 people for free!

 What happens on Shabbat?

 Friday Shabbat is a time for students to gather with friends and end a busy week with a relaxing evening.
-St. Louis Hillel welcomes students each Friday night for Shabbat at the Goldfarb Hillel Building or on the Wash U campus with student-led Reform, Conservative and Orthodox services followed by a communal, festive kosher Shabbat dinner.
+St. Louis Hillel welcomes students each Friday night for Shabbat services, and once a month for a communal, festive Shabbat dinner.
 Shabbat Dinners are free for students and no reservations are required.
 Students may also choose to host their own Shabbat dinner in their dorm room or apartment.
 Hillel offers the Shabbat-In-A-Box initiative to help students sanctify Shabbat in their own way.
 We will provide the challah, grape juice and candles plus some prayer guides to get you started.
 All you have to do is provide the friends and the food.

 Is there a kosher meal plan?